Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

 \end{itemize}

-The listings of the implementations of the various procedures leave {\em implicit} the maintenance of two data structures, related to the set $K$ and to the computation of $\varphi(\cdot)$: \begin{itemize} \item A data structure that allows one to retrieve the value of $\varphi(a)$ for a given vertex $a$.
-This data structure is implemented by retrieving the cardinality of $\nf(a)$ for a given node $a$.
+The listings of the implementations of the various procedures leave {\em implicit} the maintenance of two data structures, related to the set $K$ and to the computation of $\varphi(\cdot)$: \begin{itemize} \item A data structure that allows one to retrieve the value of $\varphi(a)$ for a given node $a$.
+This data structure is implemented by retrieving the cardinality of { the set of nodes that are not potential parent of $a$, i.e., $(a-1)-\varphi(a)$,} for a given node $a$.
 The latter is equivalent to counting how many nodes $i <a$ have $\front(i)\neq \nil$ and $\front(i) \geq a$.
 We use two balanced binary search trees (or order statistics trees) in a specific way and have that by standard implementations of balanced search trees the space complexity is $O(k)$ (and all operations are done in time $O(\log k)=O(\log n)$).
 Here $k$ denotes the number of nodes $i$ such that $\front(i)\neq \nil$. \ShortVersion The details of the implementation are omitted from this extended abstract. \ShortVersionEnd \LongVersion More details of the implementation of this data structure appear in the appendix (See Section~\ref{se:stabbing_data_structure}). \LongVersionEnd